Your Guide to Customer Lifetime Value (CLTV) in Ecommerce

 When you’re able to point your new customers to related products that acknowledge their needs, the more likely they are to make additional purchases and increase CLTV.

 When it comes to recommending products to customers, you can’t have a one-size-fits-all solution.
-In fact, 74% of customers get frustrated with brands that recommended irrelevant content.

 By keeping the entire customer lifecycle in mind, you can analyze browse behavior and historical purchases to source valuable insights about what your customers are looking for, then deliver personalized recommendations right to them.